ingresso-group/slate/source/includes/_reserve.md

 `item_number` | A unique sequential number for the `order`.
 The second order added to the trolley will have `item_number` 2.
 The `item_number` remains constant as orders are added or removed, so if `item_number` 1 is removed, the first order will be `item_number` 2.
 `performance` | The [performance](#performance-object) for this order.
 `price_band_code` | The code for a price band, for example "C/pool".
 The price band code is generally made up of the code from the underlying supplier system, e.g. "C", followed by a "/" separator then "pool" or "alloc", indicating whether the price band is taken from the general pool of tickets or is from a ring-fenced allocation.
+`reserve_failure_comment` | A comment relating to why reserving this order failed.
+This field will appear when reserving the order failed and it lies in the `unreserved_orders` array.
 `seat_request_status` | The status of your tickets after they have been reserved.
 Possible values are `not_requested` (specific seats not requested), `got_none` (you requested A13 and A14 but we gave you A15 and A16), `got_partial` (you requested A13 and A14 but we gave you A14 and A15), `got_all` (you requested A13 and A14 and you got A13 and A14 - by far the most common response when requesting specific seats).
 `ticket_orders` | An array of ticket_order objects, one for each discount code.
 See below for detail.
 `ticket_type_code` | The unique identifier for the ticket type.
 For attractions this can refer to variations such as General Admission or Fast Track, and there is often only only.
 For seated events this normally refers to a part of house / seating area such as Grand Circle.